 South Asian Newspapers: Searchable 19th and 20th century newspapers from South Asia.
 Featuring titles from India, Pakistan and Sri Lanka.

-Summit: Summit is a library catalog that combines over 27 million items from Oregon and Washington academic libraries.
+Summit - now searchable via Sherlock: Summit is a library catalog that combines over 27 million items from Oregon and Washington academic libraries.
+Select Summit from the dropdown menu prior to searching.
 On average, requested items arrive within 5 business days.

 Thesaurus Linguae Graecae (TLG): Digital versions of most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.

 Times Digital Archive: is a full-image online archive of every page published by the Times of London from 1785-2006.
 Users can search news articles, obituaries, advertising and classifieds in the best-known and most cited newspaper in the world.
 Access to this resource allows one to virtually explore a chronicle of two centuries worth of history.

 Times of India: The Times of India is the world’s largest circulation English daily newspaper.
 Founded in 1838 to serve the British residents of West India, The Times of India now circulates more than 4 million copies, covering almost 8 million readers.
 Originally this paper was British owned, but since Independence, has been owned by The Times of India Group.
 It's particularly valuable for its coverage of key historical events in India.
 1838 - 2001